 Cambridge University agrees–children learn money skills before the age of seven.
 Because a young child sees what happens at the cash register.
-Seeing what money does happens long knowing how money works.
+Seeing what money does happens long before knowing how money works.

 Parents are the most effective teachers in the early years.
 Behavior experts say that children shape many of the money habits they will carry into adulthood.
 The study recognizes the power of parents to help kids develop good money management skills starting at home.